harry-odinson-369/harry-odinson-369.github.io/node_nginx_ssl.md

 certbot renew --dry-run
 ```

-Now visit https://yourdomain.com and you should see your Node app
+Now visit https://domain.com and you should see your Node app.